Eclipse156/Eclipse/README.md

 Type "Make Door" in chat to create the door.
 Type "Break" in chat to open the door.
 Type "Place" in chat to close the door.
-NOTE: If doesn't work try turning your agent.
+NOTE: If it doesn't work try turning your agent.